acha-r/MakeWeBet.API/README.md

 ## Database design
 The database design diagram is provided in the repo.
 Here is a link for a quick peek https://shorturl.at/jpGQ6

+## Tests
+To test the services,
+* Open package manager console in Visual studio
+* Type "dotnet test*